karthikb351/karthikb351/_projects/privacyisaright.md

 exturl: http://privacyisaright.in
 logo: privacyisaright.png
 shortcode: privacyisaright
+exttwitter: privacyisright
 excerpt: >
-  A petition urging the government to recognise and protect your Right to Privacy.
+  In the wake of Aadhaar and the Indian governent's collection of biometric data of [over a billion] people, I was involved in starting a petition urging the government to recognise and protect your Right to Privacy.
 ---
-I help with designing and building the [privacyisaright.in](http://savethemap.in) website, setting up it's online presense and designing the logo.
+I help with designing and building the [privacyisaright.in](http://privacyisaright.in) website, setting up it's online presense and designing the logo.